-Solimano, Andrés.
+Solimano.
+Andres.
 2017.
-Global Capitalism in Disarray: Inequality, debt and austerity.
-NY: Oxford University Press.
+Global Capitalism in Disarray: Inequality, Debt and Austerity.
+New York: Oxford University Press.

 Utting, Peter, ed.
 2015.
 Social and Solidarity Economy: Beyond the Fringe.
 London: Zed Books.

 Vahabi, Mehrdad.
 2015.
 The Political Economy of Predation: Manhunting and the Economics of Escape.
-Cambridge, UK: Cambridge University Press.
+Cambridge: Cambridge University Press.

 Wight, Jonathan B. 2015.
 Ethics in Economics.
-Palo Alto, CA: Stanford University Press.
+Palo Alto: Stanford University Press.